EFFECTIVE DATE: May 05, 2022

 Our legitimate interest in using cookies is to make our website more user-friendly, effective and secure.

 The following data and information are stored in the cookies:

 - Language settings;

-- Device and operational system of device you use to enter Our website;
+- Device and operational system of the device you use to enter Our website;

 - Entered search terms

-- Information about the number of visits to Our website and use of individual functions of the website.
+- Information about the number of visits to Our website and use of individual website functions.

 When the cookie is activated, it is assigned an identification number and your personal data is not assigned to this identification number.
 Your name, IP address or similar data that would allow the cookie to be assigned to you will not be placed in the cookie.
-Based on the cookie technology, we only receive pseudonymous information, for example about which pages of our website were visited, which products or offers were viewed, etc.
+Based on cookie technology, we only receive pseudonymous information, for example, about which website pages were visited, which products or offers were viewed, etc.